 Despite these advantages, eDNA also has limitations.
 Of particular concern is PCR bias that can result in preferential amplification of particular taxa [15].
 Additionally, detection probabilities can be influenced by species specific eDNA generation and degradation rates [8], an issue potentially further complicated by the transport of eDNA on ocean currents [16].
 Furthermore, primer design, bioinformatic, and reference database limitations can also affect the accuracy of taxonomic assignment from eDNA [17].

 Unlike well-established visual surveys, the impact of biases in eDNA metabarcoding are not well characterized, and may be less problematic than believed.
 For example recent studies show that impacts of PCR bias can be mitigated by technical replicates and site occupancy modelling [17–19].
-Similarly, because eDNA signals decay relatively rapidly (e.g. hours to days; [20,21], eDNA signatures are surprisingly stable [22].
+Similarly, because eDNA signals decay relatively rapidly (e.g. hours to days; [20,21]), eDNA signatures are surprisingly stable [22].
 As such, eDNA holds tremendous promise for monitoring marine ecosystems.
 Realizing that promise, however, requires a better understanding of how visual surveys and eDNA metabarcoding approaches compare in direct field applications.

-The Channel Islands MPA Network spans >1000 reefs across islands of the coast of Southern California.
+The Channel Islands MPA Network spans >1000 reefs across 6 islands of the coast of Southern California.
 It is monitored by several programs including the Kelp Forest Monitoring Program, which conducts visual monitoring surveys of 41 invertebrates and over 100 fishes [23].
 In total only 94 of the >1000 Channel Island reefs are surveyed, and just once per year [6], missing the seasonal dynamics in the variable Southern California Bight, limiting the scope and scale of assessment [2].
 While born of logistical necessity, the spatial and temporal limits of this survey protocol makes accurately assessing the health of this MPA network difficult [2,24] and suggests the need for new approaches that produce data on broader taxonomic, spatial and temporal scales.